 Professionals often return from conferences or workshops motivated to implement everything they encountered.
 This can be a wonderful time to make real changes in the classroom.
 The period following teacher in-service days presents a similar opportunity; however, because teacher-led in-service means teachers instruct each other on-site, follow-up discussions are easier to conduct.
 Collecting data and planning for the next in-service day can become part of teachers’ regular routines, which can create an entire culture of learning and development as opposed to one beneficial weekend at a conference.

-For teacher leaders or for those working on advanced degrees such as an online education specialist degree in educational leadership, creating the best school possible is more than a simple goal: it is a driving motivation.
+For teacher leaders or for those working on advanced degrees such as an online M.Ed. in Teacher Leadership, creating the best school possible is more than a simple goal: it is a driving motivation.
 Professional development for faculty and staff can yield a great deal of school improvement.
 By embracing new ideas, such as relying on in-house professional development, teacher in-service can create real and lasting change in the school while increasing teacher satisfaction.

-Learn about the Columbus State online Ed.S. in Educational Leadership program.
+Learn about the Columbus State online M.Ed. in Teacher Leadership program.

 Mohd Zulkifli.
 (2014).
 The Need for In-Service Training for Teachers and It’s Effectiveness in Schools.
 International Journal for Innovative Education and Research, 2(11).